LongPham7/Defunctionalization-of-monotone-problems/README.md

 Here, the option `-f` allows the user to specify an input file name.
 If you want to use the standard input, use the option `-s`.

-Another option is `-z`, which displays a target monotone problem (i.e. a defunctionalized monotone problem) in the SMT-LIB2 format (possibly with extension) that is compatible with Z3.
+Another option is `-z`, which displays a target monotone problem (i.e. a defunctionalized monotone problem) in the extended SMT-LIB2 format that is compatible with Z3.

 If you need any help with command line options, use the `-h` options.